g0rbe/CEH/09_Social_Engineering.md

 ### Social Engineering Through Impersonation on Social Network Sites

-Attacker gathers personal information of a target from different sources mostly from social network sites such as full name, date of birth, email address, residental address, etc.
+Attacker gathers personal information of a target from different sources mostly from social network sites such as full name, date of birth, email address, residential address, etc.
 After gathering the information, the attacker create an account that is exactly the same.
 Then introduced to friends, group joined by the target to get updates or convince the target's friends to reveal information.

 #### Risks of Social Network in a Corporate Networks